vbdi/lawa/readme.md

 # LaWa: Using Latent Space for In-Generation Image Watermarking
-This repo contains the demo and the implementation of the paper 'LaWa: Using Latent Space for In-Generation Image Watermarking', published at ECCV2024.
+This repo contains the implementation of the paper 'LaWa: Using Latent Space for In-Generation Image Watermarking', published at ECCV2024.

 Link to arXiv paper: https://arxiv.org/abs/2408.05868